prahladyeri/tiddly/README.md

 ## Project Details

-You can host this app and use it as your own replacement for any cloud based database such as firebase or CouchDB as long as you follow the CRUD based I/O approach.
+You can host this app and use it as your own replacement for any cloud based backend such as firebase or CouchDB as long as you follow the CRUD based I/O approach.
 The RESTful methods are versatile and compatible with the data needs of typical Single Page Apps developed in Angular or Backbone.
 For example:

 	GET  	/books ..... => Get all rows from the books table.
 	POST 	/books ..... => Insert record into books table from posted JSON data.